The Occidental

 How It Compares

 For Washington dining more broadly, including newer openings across neighborhoods, see our full Washington restaurants guide.
 For places to stay near Pennsylvania Ave, our Washington hotels guide covers the full range.
 Wine-focused visitors should also check our Washington wineries guide.
-For bars worth visiting after dinner, our Washington bars guide has current recommendations, and our Washington experiences guide covers what to do around your meal.
+For bars worth visiting after dinner, our Washington bars guide has current recommendations, our Washington experiences guide covers what to do around your meal.

-Other Washington restaurants worth knowing for context include Bazaar Meat by José Andrés for a Spanish-influenced steakhouse experience, Bully Spanish Steakhouse for grilled meats and seafood, and Alfie's or Alfie's permanent Georgetown for a more contemporary, natural-wine-driven experience.
+Other Washington restaurants worth knowing for context include Bazaar Meat by José Andrés for a Spanish-influenced steakhouse experience, Bully Spanish Steakhouse for grilled meats and seafood, Alfie's or Alfie's permanent Georgetown for a more contemporary, natural-wine-driven experience.
 For the full-format special occasion meal outside the city, The Inn at Little Washington remains the area's most celebrated New American destination.
 Within the city's evolving international scene, Emeril's in New Orleans and Atelier Moessmer Norbert Niederkofler in Brunico are useful benchmarks for understanding where serious wine accreditation intersects with destination dining internationally.

 Practical details